elearningz/it_handbook/3 Course management/Test_Import-Export.md

 # Test Imports/Exports

 Instructors can build their own test questions and assign specific point values to each question.
-When a student completes a test, it is submitted for grading and the results are recorded in the Grade Centre.
+When a student completes a test, it is submitted for grading and the results are recorded in the Grade Center.
 Tests can be added to any content area within a course.
 Instructors can export tests from their current or previous courses and import tests into a new course.

 ### Export a Test
    * Log into your course in Blackboard and go to the Control Panel